Glee-UK/virtualcampfire/README.md

 # To Do
 - Create song book content files for each song book
-- Add lyrics for every song
+- ~~Add lyrics for every song~~
+- Regenerate lyrics files giving all recordings of that song